jrtabash/stock_portfolio/README.md

    -V, --version         Prints version information

 OPTIONS:
-   -e, --export <export>         Export gains and losses table to a csv file -f, --filter <filter>         Filter stocks by specified symbols; Comma separated list of symbols -o, --orderby <order_by>      Order stocks by one of symbol, date or value -s, --stocks <stocks_file>    CSV file containing stocks in portfolio, formatted as
+   -e, --export <export_file>    Export gains and losses table to a csv file -f, --filter <filter>         Filter stocks by specified symbols; Comma separated list of symbols -o, --orderby <order_by>      Order stocks by one of symbol, date or value -s, --stocks <stocks_file>    CSV file containing stocks in portfolio, formatted as